Winston M. Scott

-Winston Mackinley Scott (1909 – 26 April 1971) was a Central Intelligence Agency officer who served as Mexico City station chief from 1956 to 1969, having joined the Office of Strategic Services in 1943 from the Federal Bureau of Investigation.
+Winston Mackinley Scott (30 March 1909 – 26 April 1971) was an American Central Intelligence Agency officer who served as Mexico City station chief from 1956 to 1969, having joined the Office of Strategic Services in 1943 from the Federal Bureau of Investigation.

 Background

 Scott was born in Jemison, Alabama, in 1909.
 He attended the University of Alabama and obtained a PhD in algebra from the University of Michigan, teaching mathematics for six years alongside his studies.
 He was approached by the Federal Bureau of Investigation after publishing an article on the use of matrices in coded communications.

 Career

 Scott joined the FBI in March 1941.
 Originally assigned to the Cryptography division, he asked to become a Special Agent.
 He was sent to spy on the German population in Pittsburgh, and in February 1943 loaned to the US Embassy in Cuba.
 After returning to Washington, D.C. he was recruited by the Office of Strategic Services and assigned to London, where he became head of the Germany section of X-2 (OSS' Counter Espionage Branch).

 After the end of World War II Scott remained stationed in London, becoming the CIA's first London station chief in 1947.
 In 1950 he became head of the Western European division of the Office of Special Operations, overseeing espionage throughout Western Europe.